SciML/DifferentialEquations.jl/README.md

 SDE solvers and ODE solvers take in general sized inputs.
 For example, if u₀ is a matrix (and your problem functions are designed to work with matrices), then the solver will use the matrices without error.

 * ODEs
   * Optimized Explicit Solvers
     * Euler
     * Midpoint Method
     * RK4
-  * General Explicit Runge-Kutta Methods
+  * General Explicit (Adaptive) Runge-Kutta Methods
     * Huen's Method
     * Cash-Karp
     * Runge-Kutta-Fuhlberg (RKF) 4/5